Union walks off job at BHP's Escondida, Spence copper mines in Chile

 The sprawling Escondida produced 1.19 million tonnes of copper in 2020, while Spence produced 146,700 tonnes of Chile's total 5.7 million tonnes.

-(Reporting by Fabian Cambero; Writing by Dave Sherwood, Editing by Alexandra Hudson)
+(Reporting by Fabian Cambero.
+Writing by Dave Sherwood.
+Editing by Alexandra Hudson and Mark Potter)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))